Salisbury Regional Airport: Facilities

 The Richard A. Henson Terminal is a 26,000 sqft building opened in 1990.
 There is an American Eagle ticket counter and a TSA bag scanning area at the southeast part of the building.
 Two departure gates, one arrival gate, and security checkpoints are in the middle and northwest part of the terminal.

 The terminal is surrounded by 6 acres of parking apron which services the arriving and departing aircraft.
 Avis, Hertz, and Enterprise all operate automobile rental services in the arrival terminal.

 In 2022, airport parking was upgraded to an automated parking system, from the previous contractor staffed gate.

+This airport has a 24/7 (365) Maryland State Police Aviation Command helicopter on site.

 Fixed-base operators

 Bayland Aviation is the fixed-base operator at Salisbury.
 Jet fuel and Avgas are handled and supplied by Bayland.
 They also offer public flight training using a group of small Cessna and Piper aircraft.
 Charter flights can be scheduled through Bayland to multiple destinations throughout the East Coast.